eickler/rumsimop/README.md

 ## Next steps

 - Test the chart
-- Add observability -- at least trace the reconciliations.
-- Fix the chart to use a secret instead of a verbatim MQTT user/pass.
 - Test if multiple simulations can run concurrently (i.e. client ID, device IDs, does this work?)
 - Add test cases
 - Check/fix running multiple operators in the same cluster (i.e. multiple MQTT destinations).